dlvhdr/gh-dash/docs/content/getting-started/keybindings/selected-pr.md

 ---
 variant: danger
 ---
-When you use this command, the dashboard merges the PR immediately and without prompting for confirmation.
+**Prior to v3.10.0:** When you use this command, the dashboard merges the PR immediately and without prompting for confirmation.
 Only use this command when you're sure you want to merge the PR.

+**Since v3.10.0:** When you use this command, the dashboard displays a confirmation prompt and merges the PR only after you approve the action.
 ```

 ## `w` - Mark PR as Ready for Review { #mark-pr-as-ready-for-review}